-If you can’t find a death certificate for a relative, look for other death records for the time and place he died.
-If you’ve found one death record, look for others.
-Different types of records might have different details, and they provide additional documentation that you have the right death date and place.
+However, if you can’t find a death certificate for a relative, there are solutions.
+Look for other death records for the time and place he died.
+Even if you’ve found one death record, look for others.
+After all, different types of records might have different details, and they provide additional documentation that you have the right death date and place.

-You’ll learn how to find and analyze death information in Family Tree University’s three-day crash course, Tricks and Treats in Death Records.
+You’ll learn how to find several types of death records and their substitutes in Family Tree University’s workshop, Dig into Your Ancestor’s Death Records.

-Here are nine kinds of old death records to look for (including examples I’ve found in my research):
+Start with these nine kinds of old death records (including examples I’ve found in my research):